terman37/RL_Maze_Solver/README.md

 	- update CurrentPosittion
 ```

+### MyCode

+Code is composed of 2 files:

+- environment.py: to create the maze from the png and manage the display using pygame
+- qTableLearning.py: actually creating the Qtable, updating it through training, and playing the result.

+### Libraries used:

+- pygame: for visual rendering

+- Pillow for initial png transformations

+- Numpy: for calculation

+- Numba: for speeding up numpy calculation

 ### Results and Limitations

 If repeating enough times during the training phase, algorithm works quite well.

-I've been able to solve 20x20 maze with 2 to 3 seconds training.
+I've been able to solve 20x20 maze within 5 seconds training.

 To run the code